-Saqqara’s pyramids and tombs were built across over three thousand years of Ancient Egyptian civilization, from the tombs of Fifth Dynasty kings such as Userkaf and the pyramid of Unas, with its walls filled with magical spells, to the incredibly well preserved Pyramid of Teti I, built by the first ruler of the Sixth Dynasty.
+In total, Saqqara’s many pyramids were built across 3,000 years of Ancient Egyptian civilisation, including those of the Fifth Dynasty kings Userkaf and Unas, to the incredibly well preserved Pyramid of Teti I, built by the first ruler of the Sixth Dynasty.

 There are numerous ways to tour Saqqara, including camel, horse and donkey tours available around the Step Pyramid.